auth0/docs/articles/extensions/sso-dashboard.md

 ![Change Application Settings](/media/articles/extensions/sso-dashboard/change-settings.png)

-Here you can change any of your application settings, or also delete the application.
+Here you can change any of your application settings, or delete an application.